North America

 Music Pictures: New Orlean Trailer Art from ArtMattan Productions on Vimeo.

-Thomas, a Grammy-winning vocalist known as “The Soul Queen of New Orleans,” has recorded cult classics with James Brown, Allen Toussaint and Swamp Dogg.
-But she never enjoyed the same degree of international fame of her contemporaries like Aretha Franklin.
-Jones is the founder of the world renowned Tremé Brass Band and a fixture in the New Orleans jazz community.
-King is one of the last original bluesmen who at the age of 81 still performs live.
-Marsalis - father of internationally acclaimed musician, composer and bandleader Wynton Marsalis - is the patriarch of the famed jazz family who helped found the modern jazz scene in the 1950s.
+Music Pictures: New Orleans gives us legacy portraits and a rare backstage access into the lives and craft of four New Orleans music legends: Grammy-winning vocalist known as “The Soul Queen of New Orleans” Irma ThomasLittle Freddie King, one of the last original bluesmen who at the age of 81 still performs live; the world renowned Tremé Brass Band, a fixture in the New Orleans jazz community; and Ellis Marsalis - father of internationally acclaimed musician, composer and bandleader Wynton Marsalis - the patriarch of the famed jazz family who helped found the modern jazz scene in the 1950s.

 Directed by Ben Chace, 2022, USA, 72 Min, Documentary, English